dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 ### Selecting timelines

-The resolver's `animation()` returns `false`, `true`, or a list of names:

-- `true` plays every timeline of every node.
-- A list plays only the timelines whose `name` is in the list.
-Unnamed timelines stay static in this form, and a name the style does not know selects nothing.
-- `false` (the default) plays none.

-A bare name from the user is normalized to a one-element list, so it lands in `resolvedOptions` as `["pulse"]`, not `"pulse"`.
+A timeline plays when the resolver's `animationPlays(name)` says so: the timeline's `${name}Animation` switch when the user set one, the global `animation` switch otherwise, and always the global switch for an unnamed timeline.
 No PRNG is involved.
-The memo is touched the first time the renderer meets a node that carries `animations`, regardless of whether the option is on. `animationSpeed` is only touched once a track is actually rendered.
+The global `animation` memo is touched the first time the renderer meets a node that carries `animations`, regardless of whether anything plays, so it is always part of `resolvedOptions` for an animated style.
+`animationSpeed` and the per-name factors are only touched once a track is actually rendered.

 ### Wrappers